 If you’ve been on a Sun holiday before, please add your feedback in the Sun Holiday Parks Reviews thread, so others can benefit.

 Don't miss any updates to this guideGet MoneySavingExpert's free, spam-free weekly email full of guides & loopholes

 Step 4: Send off the form or book online

 As soon as you've all eight tokens, post the form to: UK Holidays in The Sun, PO Box 1811, Colchester, Essex, CO2 8LF.

-Remember to include a cheque for the basic charge of £15 per person and 60p for a stamp.
-So, for a family of four the total would be £60.60.
+If you book by post you must pay by cheque or postal order and remember to include the basic charge of £15 per person and 60p for a stamp.
+So, the total would be £60.60.
 Service charges will be invoiced later.

-Or book online at The Sun (we'll post the link here when it goes live), you'll need to enter eight token codes and pay via credit/debit card.
-There's a £1.90 charge per booking, but the advantage of doing it online is that you're told within minutes whether you've been successful, and you can play around with your booking until you get what you want, whereas by post, you get what you're given and you can't change it.
+Or book online at The Sun, you'll need to enter eight token codes and pay via credit/debit card.
+There's a £2.25 charge per booking, but the advantage of doing it online is that you're told within minutes whether you've been successful, and you can play around with your booking until you get what you want, whereas by post, you get what you're given and you can't change it.

 WARNING!
 Only book if you really want to go.

 There are absolutely no amendments or cancellations whatsoever after you've sent off the form.
 So only book if you're sure about the four dates and parks, and make sure you read the terms and conditions.